-- 1. Bhatnagar, R.P. and Bhargawa, R.: Law and Language. - 2.
+- 1. Bhatnagar, R.P. and Bhargawa, R. Law and Language. - 2.
 Kelkar, Ashok: Communication and Style. - 3.
 Reflections from the East and the West A text book of essays for BA Part I English.
-Edited by- Pankaj K. Singh and Girija Sharma. - 4.
+Edited by- Pankaj K. Singh and Girija Sharma.

 The Blossoming Mind (Book of poems, grammar, composition and comprehension for developing reading and writing skills).
+Edited by: V.K.Khanna and Meenakshi F.Paul
-Edited by: V.K.Khanna and Meenakshi F.Paul - 5.
-A Step Ahead Textbook prescribed for BA Part 2Edited by V.K.Khanna,Meenakshi F.Paul.B.K.Bharadwaj. - 6.
-Oxford Advanced Learner's Dictionary of Current English. - 7.
-Cambridge Advanced Learner's Dictionary - 8.
-Oxford Law Dictionary - 9.
-Black's Law Dictionary

-- 10. Living English Structure by W.Stannard Allen.
-Along with CD Containing Answer key Fifth Edition (Pearson). - 11.
-Study Skills in English by Michael J.Wallace.Second Edition (Cambridge) - 12.
-A Practical English Grammar by A.J.Thomson and A.V.Martine (Oxford University Press) - 13.
-Words and Phrases Legally Defined Vol I-V by John B.Saunders. - 14.
-Learning the Law by Glanville Williams Eleventh Edition (Universal Law Publishing) - 15.
+- 4. Oxford Advanced Learner's Dictionary of Current English. - 5.
+Oxford Law Dictionary - 6.
+Black's Law Dictionary - 7.
+Living English Structure by W.Stannard Allen. - 8.
+Words and Phrases Legally Defined Vol I-V by John B.Saunders. - 9.
+Learning the Law by Glanville Williams Eleventh Edition (Universal Law Publishing) - 10.
 Law and Language by G.S.
-Tewari.(Creative Books New Delhi). - 16.
-John Gibbons: Language and The Law - 17.
-Lord Denning, "Command of Language", The Discipline of the Law - 18.
-Glanville Williams: Language and the Law - 19.
-Glanville Williams: Learning the Law.
+Tewari.(Creative Books New Delhi). - 11.
+John Gibbons: Language and The Law - 12.
+Lord Denning The Discipline of the Law - 13.
+Glanville Williams Learning the Law